man and woman kissing

 Marriage is a beautiful thing and a special moment for potential couples.
 It is also the beginning of a thrilling lifelong journey with the person we love, and we should enjoy it to the fullest.
 However, before you and your partner decide to tie the knot and officially declare yourselves husband and wife, there are certain things you must do.
-Here are seven important things couples should do before getting married.
+Here are seven essential things couples should do before getting married.

 1. Have a healthy argument